videoDAC/android/APK/Genapk/index.md

 ![apk2](apk2.png)

-4. The device image whill take some time to download, when it is complete click "Finish":
+4. The device image will take some time to download, when it is complete click "Finish":

 ![apk3](apk3.png)